 - Response time from companies is slow.

 Freeboh is an integrated online job marketplace where shift-based job seekers can connect with businesses in a hassle-free manner.
-Shift-based jobs is a concept where employees are hired to work on a scalable timeline which allows for daily changes and arrangements, as opposed to the conventional fixed and inflexible schedules.
+Shift-based jobs is a concept where employees are hired to work on a scalable and flexible timeline which allows for daily changes and arrangements, as opposed to the conventional fixed and inflexible schedules.

-Pros of Freeboh:
+Pros of Freeboh

-- Easier to navigate through all the jobs
+- Easier to navigate through all the jobs.

 - Enables contractors to pick shifts tailored to their skills, experience and schedule.